SinzyYin/SinzyYin.github.io/index.md

 - Prepared financial reports and Excel spreadsheets for monthly claims analysis.
 - Logged monthly claims using Sandfil, ensuring accurate processing for bank transfers.
 - Delivered finance claims briefings and provided onboarding guidance to new recruits.
-- Conducted and participated in interviews for recruitment, probation evaluations, and performance
+- Conducted and participated in interviews for recruitment, probation evaluations, and performance <br>

 *Student Helper | Apr 2023 – Sept 2023* <br>
 - Performed data entry tasks using Salesforce and Microsoft Forms, meeting a KPI of 15 entries per hour.
 - Executed cold-calling to harvest, rescue, and validate prospective leads, meeting a KPI of 5 per hour.
 - Collaborated in planning and execution of 850 participants events, serving as a PSC and event crew.
-- Conducted campus tours for prospective students during open days and regular office hour.
+- Conducted campus tours for prospective students during open days and regular office hour. <br>

 **Inti Subang eSports Club** <br>